WrithemTwine/TwineChatBot/README.md

    - Repeat commands on a timer (in seconds)
       - all the time
       - only when live
+      - slow down repeating when channel is slow (few viewers or chats in a timeframe)
    - Welcome viewers (only once per live stream)
       - when viewer joins channel
       - when viewer first chats